News Feed ranks posts using an algorithm to help you see important updates from friends and family.

 We also heard from people that they felt their content had to be high quality enough to share with all their friends in News Feed, which had the potential to discourage them from sharing smaller moments.

-Inspired by Instagram and Snapchat, we built two new spaces for people to share and view visual content from their friends on Facebook.
+With the rise of camera-based sharing shown by Instagram and Snapchat, we built two new spaces for people to view and share visual content from their friends on Facebook.

 With Direct, you can send ephemeral photos and videos to friends and have conversations.

 After working on several experimental sharing products in Facebook's London office, I moved back to California in August 2016 to help lead the effort to build Stories and Direct.
 We launched worldwide in March 2017.